-The 4G variant aside, you’ll be paying more for the Samsung Galaxy S20 than for last year’s Galaxy S10.
+The 4G variant aside, you’ll be paying more for the Samsung Galaxy S20 than the previous Galaxy S10.
 If you want to be future-proofed with a 5G version of the handset (and that’s your only choice in markets like the US) then this is an expensive device.

 You want a big upgrade from the S10

 While there are some impressive upgrades here from Samsung, it may not be enough to persuade you to trade in your Galaxy S10.
-If you own last year’s phone it’s unlikely you’ll be blown away by the improvements; this is a handset that’s more likely to tempt those new to Samsung devices, or those upgrading from the Galaxy S8 or S9.
+If you own the older phone, it’s unlikely you’ll be blown away by the improvements; this is a handset that’s more likely to tempt those new to Samsung devices, or those upgrading from the Galaxy S8 or S9.

 You want a 3.5mm headphone jack

 It finally happened: this is the first Samsung Galaxy S handset that doesn’t come with a 3.5mm headphone jack.
 If you’re desperate for a connector that will play nice with your wired headphones, this won’t be the device for you, although there are enough alternative options that this shouldn’t be a deal-breaker for most people.

 If our Samsung Galaxy S20 review hasn't convinced you on your next phone purchase, maybe these alternatives will.